pism/pism/doc/sphinx/practical-usage.rst

 .. [#] This will be fixed in a later release of PISM.
 .. [#] For ``pismr``, grid parameters ``Mx``, ``My``, ``Mz``, ``Mbz``, ``Lz``, ``Lbz``, that must be set at bootstrapping, are exceptions.
 .. [#] This script requires the ``numpy`` and ``netCDF4`` Python modules.
 Run ``flowline.py --help`` for a full list of options.
-.. [#] This automates running verification tests described in section sec-verif_, for example.
+.. [#] This automates running verification tests described in section :ref:`sec-verif`, for example.

 .. external links